 Lourdes Health System believes that education is the best weapon in controlling diabetes.
-Its experienced physicians, nurses and other staff members—and its ABC Diabetes Education Program—can help patients address the day-to-day challenges of caring for diabetes.
+Its experienced physicians, nurses and other staff members—and its Diabetes Education Program—can help patients address the day-to-day challenges of caring for diabetes.
 Learn more.

 - Common Challenges

 Lourdes Health System offers a diabetes-education program, open to all.
 Participating in the program can be extremely helpful for patients, and Lourdes urges individuals who have diabetes, or who are at high risk for diabetes, to enroll.
 This effective, well-designed series looks at managing diabetes, and seeks to simplify and explain this widespread health challenge.
 Learn more.

 Lourdes provides a full range of top specialty services to address these problems—evaluating and treating these important conditions.
 With their leading-edge knowledge, Lourdes specialists in a number of areas can offer, and update patients on, the most advanced approaches to controlling the disease, as well as on the latest developments and promising new treatments (including research on the pancreas, on vascular diseases, on hormones, and on nutritional findings that can affect diabetes care.
 Learn more.

 |Find out about the Diabetes Education Program and the Diabetes Support Group at Lourdes.|